Fibres

 Contact the SOLUTION GURUS™

-1Makki, Kassem, et al. "The impact of dietary fiber on gut microbiota in host health and disease."
+1Makki, Kassem, et al. "The impact of dietary fibre on gut microbiota in host health and disease."
 Cell Host & Microbe 23.6 (2018): 705-715.

-*Meets FDA requirements for dietary fibers
+*Meets FDA requirements for dietary fibres

 The information described above is offered solely for your consideration, investigation and independent verification.
 It is up to you to decide whether and how to use this information.
 Ingredion Incorporated and the Ingredion group of companies make no warranty about the accuracy or completeness of the information contained above or the suitability of any of their products for your specific intended use.
 Furthermore, all express or implied warranties of noninfringement, merchantability or fitness for a particular purpose are hereby disclaimed.
 Ingredion Incorporated and the Ingredion group of companies assume no responsibility for any liability or damages arising out of or relating to the foregoing.